Prize money: $7,500

 ABR welcomes entries in the 2021 Calibre Essay Prize.
 The Prize is open to all essayists writing in English.
-We are seeking essays of between 2,000 and 5,000 words on any subject.
+We seek essays of between 2,000 and 5,000 words on any subject.
 We welcome essays of all kinds: personal or political, literary or speculative, traditional or experimental.
 Founded in 2007, the Calibre Prize is one of the world’s leading prizes for a new non-fiction essay.

-Special online entry + subscription bundles
+Entry + subscription bundles

 Entry + 1-year digital subscription: $65

 Entry + 1-year print subscription (Australia): $100

 Entry + 1-year print subscription (NZ and Asia): $190